aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-media-files/video-frame/_index.md

 3. Iterate through all the [IShape](https://reference.aspose.com/slides/php-java/com.aspose.slides/ishape/) objects to find a [VideoFrame](https://reference.aspose.com/slides/php-java/com.aspose.slides/videoframe/).
 4. Save the video to disk.

-This Java code shows you how to extract the video on a presentation slide:
+This PHP code shows you how to extract the video on a presentation slide:

 ```php
   // Instantiates a Presentation object that represents a presentation file